 Paul Robeson Citation Award

-ACTORS' EQUITY NAMES CHARLES RANDOLPH-WRIGHT RECIPIENT OF THE 2010 PAUL ROBESON AWARD
+ACTORS' EQUITY NAMES JAMES EARL JONES RECIPIENT OF THE 2011 PAUL ROBESON AWARD

-NEW YORK, N.Y., October 4, 2010- Actors' Equity Association announced today Charles Randolph-Wright is the recipient of the 2010 Paul Robeson Award.
+NEW YORK, NY October 10, 2011 - Actors' Equity Association announced today that James Earl Jones is the recipient of the 2011 Paul Robeson Award.
 Created in 1971, the Award recognizes a person who best exemplifies the principles by which Mr. Robeson lived.
-The award was presented to Mr. Randolph-Wright at the October 8, 2010 General Membership meeting at the Union's headquarters in New York City.

 Paul Robeson was the epitome of the 20th Century Renaissance man.
 An actor, singer, cultural scholar, athlete and author, Robeson was also a political activist who spoke out against racism and strove to guarantee the civil rights for all people of color.
 He strongly believed in the artist's responsibility to society, the freedom of conscience and of expression and was dedicated to the universal brotherhood of all mankind.
 To honor the man and the principles he set forth, Equity created The Paul Robeson Award in 1971 and made the first presentation in 1974 to Mr. Robeson himself.
 Past recipients also include Micki Grant, Sidney Poitier, Lloyd Richards, Judith Jamison, Carl Harms, Ossie Davis and Ruby Dee.